fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/_posts/2020-12-17-library-prep-methylated-dna.md

 ### Bisulfite Conversion

-- Added 130µl lightning conversion reagent (FROM THE KIT) to each sample in a PCR tube
+- Added 130µl lightning conversion reagent (from the kit) to each sample in a PCR tube
 - Put tubes in the thermocycler Pico bisulfite conversion program: for this program I used the small thermocycler that we have in the lab (the SimpliAmp), I created the program inside the folder "methylation".
 These are the run settings:
 ![Psc]({{site.baseurl}}/images/Pico bisulfite conversion.png "Psc")